Balance of payments – commentary

 Note: Indicators calculated on the basis of annual moving aggregates

-The primary income deficit was CZK 44.9 billion in Q1.
-Its year-on-year improvement of CZK 8.7 billion was due mainly to higher year-on-year interest income from abroad.
-Dividends paid abroad amounted to CZK 21.3 billion, representing a year-on-year increase of CZK 9.8 billion.
+The primary income deficit was CZK 81.3 billion in Q4.
+Its year-on-year widening of CZK 31.0 billion was due mainly to a year-on-year increase in reinvested earnings distributed among foreign direct investors.
+These reinvested earnings amounted to CZK 77.2 billion, representing a year-on-year rise of CZK 19.4 billion.

-Secondary income ended Q1 in a deficit of CZK 1.7 billion (a deterioration of CZK 7.4 billion on a year earlier).
-The widening of the deficit was adversely affected by a decline in the surplus on net income from the EU budget recorded in the secondary income balance and a deterioration in the balance of net non-life insurance premiums.
+Secondary income ended Q4 in a deficit of CZK 12.0 billion (a decrease in the deficit of CZK 6.5 billion on a year earlier).
+The reduction in the deficit was due mainly to an increase in the surplus on net income from the EU budget recorded in the secondary income balance.

 The capital account

-The capital account ended Q1 in a surplus of CZK 18.8 billion.
-The year-on-year rise in the surplus of CZK 16 billion was due to a combination of higher income from the EU budget recorded in the capital account and the year-on-year increase in the surplus generated from cross-border trading in emission allowances (non-produced non-financial assets).
+The capital account ended Q4 in a surplus of CZK 16.5 billion.
+The year-on-year decline in the surplus of CZK 50.7 billion was due to lower income from the EU budget recorded on the capital account.

 The financial account

-The financial account (including the change in the CNB’s reserve assets) recorded a net outflow (net lending abroad) of CZK 105.7 billion in Q1 owing to external assets increasing more markedly than external liabilities.
+The financial account (including the change in the CNB’s reserve assets) recorded a net outflow (net lending) of CZK 26.6 billion in Q4 owing to external assets increasing more markedly than external liabilities.

 Ratio of Financial Account to GDP